SPOT-6 and SPOT-7 (Azersky)

 SPOT-6 &-7 maintain the newly developed spacecraft bus AstroBus-L (or AstroSat250) which provides the constellation with mosaics (5 contiguous strips), agility and multiple acquisitions over an area of interest.
 The platform design meets specific agility standards through the control movement gyroscope (CMG) which gives the satellite superior manoeuvrability in a single passing.
 This is primarily due to the spacecraft's ability to pitch and roll forward, backwards and sideways by 45°, twice as fast as previous designs.

 There is also a ground segment that is divided into two major parts.
 The CGS (control ground segment) is responsible for the control, command, monitoring and maintenance of the twin satellites in their orbit.
 The EGS (exploitation ground segment) manages the programming, gathering and analysis of image data to archive and produce image products.
-An S-band service is utilised and connected to the control ground segment for telemetry data exchanges between SPOT-6 and SPOT-7, which is in accordance with the AstroTerra system - a dynamic network of global communication channels that provide end-users with information regarding satellite monitoring.
+An S-band service is utilised and connected to the control ground segment for telemetry data exchanges between SPOT-6 and SPOT-7 (before it ceased operations), which is in accordance with the AstroTerra system - a dynamic network of global communication channels that provide end-users with information regarding satellite monitoring.

 In 2008, Spot Image of Toulouse, France, and partners (EADS Astrium) started an initiative to build a new commercial SPOT mission series, referred to as SPOT-6 /-7, to continue sustainable wide-swath high-resolution observation services as currently provided by the SPOT-5 mission.
 Having full support from EADS Astrium (Spot Image's majority shareholder), manufacturing of the twin constellation SPOT-6 & -7 was officially announced in mid-2009 by Astrium Services' CEO Eric Beranger.
 The first launch is scheduled for 2012.